oneThousand1000/Portrait3D/README.md

 python pyramid_trigrid_visualizer.py
 ```

-Input the path of your `model_512.pkl` into the `Pickle` field, and input the pyramid tri-grid path into the `Pyramid Tri-Grid Ckpt` field.
+Input the path of your `model_512.pkl` into the `Pickle` field, and press enter (on your keyboard).
+Then input the pyramid tri-grid path into the `Pyramid Tri-Grid Ckpt` field, and then press enter (on your keyboard).

 Please observe that we **maintain the neural rendering resolution at 256** for optimal rendering speed.